Politics of Ukraine: Executive branch

 The president is elected by popular vote for a five-year term.
-The President nominates the Prime Minister, who must be confirmed by parliament.
-The Prime-minister and cabinet are de jure appointed by the Parliament on submission of the President and Prime Minister respectively.
+The president nominates the prime minister, who must be confirmed by parliament.
+The prime minister and cabinet are de jure appointed by the Parliament on submission of the president and prime minister, respectively.
 Pursuant to Article 114 of the Constitution of Ukraine.

 Legislative branch

-The Verkhovna Rada (Parliament of Ukraine) has 450 members, elected for a four-year term (five-year between 2006 and 2012 with the 2004 amendments).
+The Verkhovna Rada (Parliament of Ukraine) has 450 members, elected for a five-year term.
 Prior to 2006, half of the members were elected by proportional representation, and the other half by single-seat constituencies.
 In the 2006 and 2007 Ukrainian parliamentary elections, all 450 members of the Verkhovna Rada were elected by party-list proportional representation, but the system returned to parallel voting in 2012.
+In 2019 the Electoral Code was adopted, according to which, all members of parliament will be elected exclusively on open party lists.

 The Verkhovna Rada initiates legislation, ratifies international agreements, and approves the budget.

 Political parties and elections

 Ukrainian parties tend not to have clear-cut ideologies but are incline to centre around civilizational and geostrategic orientations (rather than economic and socio-political agendas, as in Western politics), around personalities and business interests.

 Party membership is lower than 1% of the population eligible to vote (compared to an average of 4.7% in the European Union).